-Cultures around the world mark this milestone in different ways, sometimes with ceremonies, blessings or family parties.
-The Navajo, or Diné, consider a baby’s first laugh to signify that the child is transcending its spiritual existence and is ready to live with its family in the physical world.
+Cultures around the world mark this milestone in different ways, sometimes with ceremonies, blessings or parties.
+The Navajo celebrate a baby’s first laugh with a special family party, called a First Laugh Ceremony (A’wee Chi’deedloh).
+In tradition, it is believed that the first time a Navajo baby laughs, the child is transcending their spiritual existence and is ready to live with their family in the physical world.

-Navajo belief holds that newborn babies first reside in the world of Diyin Diné, the Holy People.
+The Navajo, or Diné,believe that newborn babies first reside in the world of Diyin Diné, the Holy People, before they can join their earthly families.
 The Diyin Diné are the first people, subjects of the most important myths and stories in Navajo culture.
-When a new life comes forth, the Navajo believe the baby resides in both our physical, earthly world, and the spirit world.
-A baby’s first laugh is a sign that the child is moving away the spirit world and wants join his or her earthly family.
+When a baby is first born, the Navajo believe the child lives among the Holy People, until the first time the baby laughs.
+The act of laughing is a sign the child is transitioning from the spirit world with the Diyin Diné and is ready to join his or her earthly family.

-During the First Laugh celebration, the baby is considered the host.With the help of his or her parents, the baby ceremonially gives each guest a plate of food, rock salt and a gift bag of goodies, per Navajo tradition.
+During the a Navajo First Laugh Ceremony, the baby is considered the host.With the help of his or her parents, the baby ceremonially gives each guest a plate of food, rock salt and a gift bag of goodies, as tradition holds.

 More stories:Why the Hatpin Panic never really ended